adam-rumpf/Computational-Probability-and-Statistics/docs/index.md

 3. Statistical Inference: We discuss many of the basic inference ideas found in a traditional introductory statistics class but we add ideas of bootstrap and permutation methods.

 4. Statistical Prediction: The final part introduces prediction methods mainly in the form of linear regression.
-This part does also include inference for regression.
+This part also includes inference for regression.

 The learning outcomes for this course are to use computational and mathematical statistical/probabilistic concepts for: